openplotter/openplotter-gpio/README.md

-## openplotter-myapp
+## openplotter-gpio

-This is a template to help create apps for OpenPlotter.
+OpenPlotter app to get data from GPIO.

 ### Installing